Benin Bronzes: Division among museums

 The Benin Bronzes that were part of the booty of the punitive expedition of 1897 had different destinations: one portion ended up in the private collections of various British officials; the Foreign and Commonwealth Office sold a large number, which later ended up in various European museums, mainly in Germany, and in American museums.
 The high quality of the pieces was reflected in the high prices they fetched on the market.
 The Foreign Office gave a large quantity of bronze wall plaques to the British Museum; these plaques illustrated the history of the Benin Kingdom in the fifteenth and sixteenth century.

+The British Museum in London became home to the largest single holding approximately 900 objects while scores of other institutions in Germany, France, the Netherlands and the United States obtained significant troves.

 Subsequent sales, restitutions and repatriations

 The two largest collections of Benin Bronzes are located in the Ethnological Museum of Berlin and in the British Museum in London, while the third largest collection is located in several museums in Nigeria (principally the Nigerian National Museum in Lagos).

 Since gaining independence in 1960, Nigeria has sought the return of the bronzes on several occasions.
-There has also been extensive debate over the location of the bronzes being distant from their place of origin.
+There has been extensive debate over the location of the bronzes being distant from their place of origin.
 Often, their return has been considered emblematic of the repatriation of the African continent.
-The artefacts have become a test case in the international debate over restitution, comparable to that of the Elgin Marbles.
+The artefacts have become a test case in the international debate over restitution, comparable to that of the Elgin Marbles, and have helped change attitudes towards repatriation.

-The British Museum sold more than 30 Benin Bronzes to the Nigerian government between 1950 and 1972.
-In 1950, the museum's curator Hermann Braunholtz declared that, although made individually, of the 203 plaques acquired by the Museum in 1898, 30 were duplicates; because they were identical representations, he determined that they were superfluous for the museum and were sold.
-The sales stopped in 1972 and the museum's African art specialist said that they regretted the sales.
-A newspaper publication revealed that in 1953, Sotheby's sold a Benin Bronze head for £5,500 when the previous record sale was £780.
-In 1968, Christies sold for £21,000 a Benin Head that was discovered by an officer around his neighbour's greenhouse.
+Beginning in 1950, the British Museum sold more than 30 Benin Bronzes to the Nigerian government.
+At the time, the museum's curator, Hermann Braunholtz, declared that, although made individually, of the 203 plaques acquired by the museum in 1898, 30 were duplicates; because they were identical representations, he determined that they were superfluous for the museum.
+The sales stopped in 1972, and the museum's African art specialist said that he regretted them.

+In 1953, Sotheby's sold a Benin Bronze head for £5,500 when the previous record sale was £780.
+In 1968, Christie's sold a Benin head that was discovered by a police officer in his neighbour's greenhouse for £21,000.
 In 1984, Sotheby's auctioned a plaque depicting a musician; its value was estimated at between £25,000 and £35,000 in the auction catalogue.
 In 2015, a Benin Bronze head was sold to a private collector for a record fee of £10 million.